-- a) Five (5) acre minimum parcel size, on parcels between 5 and 10 acres in size: - 1) up to 5,000 sq. ft. of Cultivation Area with a Zoning Clearance Certificate; - 2) up to 10,000 sq. ft. of Cultivation Area with a Special Permit. - b)-On parcels 10-20 acres or larger in size: - 1) up to 10,000 sq. ft. of Cultivation Area with a Zoning Clearance Certificate Special Permit and Coastal Development Permit; - 2) up to a maximum of 43,560 sq. ft. of Cultivation Area with a Special Use Permit and Coastal Development Permit on any parcel less than 320 acres in size, including a combination of separately permitted activities including those permitted pursuant to Section 55.4.6.5.7 (b). - eb) On parcels 320 acres or larger in size, up to 43,560 sq. ft. of Cultivation Area per 100 acre increment can be permitted subject to approval of a Use Permit, up to a maximum of eight (8) acres can be permitted.
+- a) On parcels 20 acres or larger in size: - 1) up to 10,000 sq. ft. of Cultivation Area with a Special Permit and Coastal Development Permit; - 2) a maximum of 43,560 sq. ft. of Cultivation Area with a Use Permit and Coastal Development Permit on any parcel less than 320 acres in size, including a combination of separately permitted activities including those permitted pursuant to Section 55.4.6.5.7 (b). - b) On parcels 320 acres or larger in size, up to 43,560 sq. ft. of Cultivation Area per 100-acre increment can be permitted subject to approval of a Use Permit, up to a maximum of eight (8) acres can be permitted.
 All cultivation area must have access from paved roads with centerline stripe, meeting the Category 4 standard.
 Exceptions may be considered subject to a separate Use Permit.
-Where an exception is sought, the Use Permit application shall include an evaluation (prepared by a licensed engineer) of the local road network providing access to the site.
+Where an exception is sought, the Use

+Permit application shall include an evaluation (prepared by a licensed engineer) of the local road network providing access to the site.
 The Hearing Officer shall not grant an exception unless there is substantial evidence to support a finding that the cultivation sites will not adversely affect the public health, safety, and welfare because the roads as they exist or are improved provide fire safe road access, capacity to support anticipated traffic volumes, maintain water quality objectives, and protect sensitive habitats.